moellpau/feodo-analytics/README.md

 **New IP Addresses per Day in Percentages**

-Every day the IP Adresses are changing.
+Every day the IP adresses are changing.
 The following diagrams shows the difference per day for each dataset.

 ![](plots/JanNewIpsPercent.png)
 ![](plots/DecNewIpsPercent.png)